umesh-timalsina/umesh-timalsina.github.io/content/blog/days-of-collection/index.md

 10. **Ethical Concerns**: Addressing ethical issues around surveillance and consent in educational settings is critical.
 It involves navigating privacy laws, securing informed consent from participants, and maintaining transparency about data use.
 These concerns are especially acute given the intrusive nature of some data collection methods, such as continuous video and audio monitoring, which can raise significant privacy and ethical red flags.

 Overall, these challenges need to be addressed when developing systems for multi modal data collection for learning analytics.
-To that end, our goal through out the endeavor was to develop and build integration channels for the exact system, which we will aptly call the **_Multi Modal Learning Analytics Pipeline_** (MMLA Pipeline)
+To that end, our goal through out the endeavor was to develop and build integration channels for the exact system, which we will aptly call the **_Multi Modal Learning Analytics Pipeline_** (MMLA Pipeline).

 ## The V1: ChimeraPy